Kevinolee1/Domain-URL-Investigation/README.md

 Harmless:   ...
 Undetected: ...

-Next type in type python main.py and press enter then type https://example.com and press enter for the the URL test
+Next type in type python main.py and press enter for the URL test. then type https://example.com and press enter for Enter IOC to investigate: